Skaland Graphite Operation

 The rocks in the area have been exposed to at least three phases of folding and deformation with the last folding phase responsible at Traelen with a fold axis dipping 30 to 90 degrees towards the west-northwest.
 The existence of hypersthene, signs of partial melting and migmatisation and the occurrences of coarse-grained flaky graphite all indicate high temperature metamorphism.

-Mining is currently being conducted by long hole open stoping in a bottom-up sequence using 25m levels.
-Future mining is assumed to be long hole open stoping in a top-down sequence.
+Mining is currently being conducted by long hole open stoping in a top-down sequence using 20m levels.

 Crushed ore from the mine is dumped into a ROM ore bin and conveyed to an autogenous mill followed by a front-end, open-ended milling circuit before processing via a three stage flotation and cleaner circuit with multiple sub-stages in each stage The Skaland Processing Facility treated ∼40ktpa of ore in 2019 and produced a graphite flake concentrate of ∼91%C. The Company estimates that the Skaland Processing Facility is operating at about 60% of nameplate capacity.
 A more conventional 85% utilisation rate at the production rate of 2tph of concentrate would produce ∼15-16ktpa.

-The product mix of graphite concentrate produced to September 2019 includes 36% of coarse (plus 150µm) material and 64% of fines (minus 150µm).
+The product mix of graphite concentrate produced includes 36% of coarse (plus 150µm) material and 64% of fines (minus 150µm).

 The Company has advanced initiatives to improve the quality of the fines fractions to at least a conventional 94%-97% grade.
 It is also evaluating options to enhance the concentrate split to the coarse fractions.